 Step 6: Monitor Results

 Restore power to your water heater and allow it to run as usual.
+This is a good time to confirm your tankless unit is set to the right temperature.

 Examine any reports generated by your water heater and monitor if the cleaning improved the unit’s performance by comparing usage one month from the next.